-- Abdominal pain in the right lower side
+- Abdominal pain on the right lower side

 - A yellow color to the eyes and skin (this is known as jaundice)

-Now a great deal of babies when they are just a few days to a few weeks old will experience this if it continues immediately see your pediatrician.
+Now a lot of babies when they are just a few days to a few weeks old will experience this if it continues immediately see your pediatrician.

 If you notice your child exhibiting any of those symptoms again go to your pediatrician and let them know if you suspect or know that your child has been exposed to someone who has HCV.

 Children cannot spread HCV by hugging, touching, or kissing.
 They should not be disallowed daycare, however, daycare teachers and officials should be told that they have the hepatitis c virus so if they scrape a knee, bite their lip due to a fall, the adults will not allow anyone to touch it without latex gloves.